uadmin/uadmin/docs/document_system/tutorial/part1.rst

     }

 ..
 IMPORTANT::
-   In Windows, you must set your loopback Internet protocol (IP) address by using uadmin.BindIP to establish an IP connection to the same machine or computer being used by the end-user.
+   In Windows, you need to use localhost in order to run your application (e.g. http://localhost:8080).
+Another way is to set your loopback Internet protocol (IP) address by using uadmin.BindIP to establish an IP connection to the same machine or computer being used by the end-user.

 Sample: